-- Operating Reserve Policy The District will establish and maintain for each system a cash-funded operating reserve (the "Operating Reserve") to provide adequate levels of Working Capital to: i) mitigate current and future risks regarding revenue shortfalls and unanticipated expenses; and ii) ensure stable services and rates. - 1.1 The District will maintain a minimum unencumbered and unrestricted Operating Reserve balance equal to one hundred and twenty (120) days of the current fiscal year budgeted operating expenses ("Operating Reserve Target").
+1. Operating Reserve Policy - The District will establish and maintain for the System a cash-funded operating reserve (the "Operating Reserve") to provide adequate levels of Working Capital.

-- 1.2 If the Operating Reserve unrestricted balance at the end of the preceding fiscal year is less than the Operating Reserve Target, the District will develop a plan to re-establish the operating reserves over a period not to exceed three (3) fiscal years. - Renewal & Replacement Reserve Policy The District will establish and maintain for the System an ongoing cash-funded Renewal & Replacement fund for renewals, replacements, and Capital Improvements.
-The cash balances established in this fund (the "Renewal & Replacement Reserve") are to: i) mitigate risks regarding planned and unanticipated renewals, replacements, and capital expenditures, or increases in materials, labor, or other costs from ongoing or planned projects; ii) provide for changes in expenditure priorities resulting in the advancement or addition of certain projects; iii) promote the availability of funds for renewals, replacements, and capital reinvestment for the existing infrastructure, with the intent to limit outages and inability to provide service from equipment or infrastructure failures or as a result of Force Majeure Incidents due to weather events and other occurrences; and iv) ensure reliable service and ameliorate the effects to monthly service rates from unanticipated costs. - 2.1 The District will maintain for each system a minimum unappropriated and unencumbered Renewal & Replacement Reserve equal to the prior year's annual depreciation expense (the "Renewal & Replacement Reserve Target"). - 2.2 The Renewal & Replacement Reserve will be in addition to the funds held on deposit for purposes of maintaining the minimum Operating Reserve as described in section 1.1 herein.
-It is contemplated in these Financial Policies that the monies on deposit that are included as a component of the Renewal & Replacement Reserve may be expended on renewals, replacements, and Capital Improvements to meet the overall financial objectives and funding needs of the Enterprise Funds. - 2.3 If the Renewal & Replacement Reserve balance at the end of the preceding fiscal year is less than the Renewal & Replacement Reserve Target, the District will develop a plan to re-establish the Renewal & Replacement Reserve in an amount equal to the Renewal & Replacement Reserve Target over a period not to exceed three (3) fiscal years.
-Compliance with the re-establishment of the Renewal & Replacement Reserve Target may not be achieved through the deferral of maintenance and/or identified capital reinvestment.
+- 1.1 The District will maintain a minimum unencumbered and unrestricted Operating Reserve balance equal to one hundred and twenty (120) days of the current fiscal year budgeted operating expenses ("Operating Reserve Target"). - 1.2 If the Operating Reserve unrestricted balance at the end of the preceding fiscal year is less than the Operating Reserve Target, the District will develop a plan to reestablish the operating reserves to an amount equal to the Operating Reserve Target over a reasonable and financially responsible period of time, considering the Customers' ability to pay. - 2.
+Renewal & Replacement Reserve Policy The District will establish and maintain for the System an ongoing cash-funded Renewal & Replacement fund for renewals, replacements, and Capital Improvements. - 2.1 The District will maintain for the System a minimum unappropriated and unencumbered Renewal & Replacement Reserve equal to the prior year's annual depreciation expense or a minimum unappropriated and unencumbered Renewal & Replacement Reserve equal to 2% of the high-level replacement cost of depreciable assets or a percentage of the average five-year Capital Improvement Plan, or a specified minimum amount, as determined by the Board (the "Renewal & Replacement Reserve Target"). - 2.2 The Renewal & Replacement Reserve will be in addition to the funds held on deposit for purposes of maintaining the minimum Operating Reserve as described in section 1.1 herein.
+It is contemplated in these Financial Management Policies that the monies on deposit that are included as a component of the Renewal & Replacement Reserve may be expended on renewals, replacements, and Capital Improvements to meet the overall financial objectives and funding needs of the Enterprise Fund. - 2.3 If the Renewal & Replacement Reserve balance at the end of the preceding fiscal year is less than the Renewal & Replacement Reserve Target, the District will develop a plan to re-establish the Renewal & Replacement Reserve to an amount equal to the Renewal & Replacement Reserve Target over a reasonable and financially responsible period of time, considering the Customers' ability to pay. - 3.
+Debt Service Reserve Policy The District shall establish and maintain for the System a cash-funded debt service reserve (the "Debt Service Reserve") to mitigate the additional financial risk associated with the System's outstanding indebtedness.